2021 and 2022 Parkers Van of the Year: an outstanding all-rounder

-Forward visibility is good, and the large, split-view door mirrors ensure you get a reasonable view to the side and rear of Custom, too.
+Forward visibility is good, and the large, two-part door mirrors ensure you get a reasonable view to the side and rear of Custom, too.

 As for the driving position, even the entry-level Base model includes eight-way adjustment for the driver’s seat in addition to reach and rake adjustment for the steering wheel – which is in turn covered with buttons, putting many secondary controls at your fingertips.

-Significant interior improvements for the 2018 Transit Custom facelift
+Significant interior improvements for the Transit Custom facelift from 2018

 As a result of all these changes, not only are there 25 litres of storage space in the instrument panel alone, but higher-specification versions also get a ‘floating’ touchscreen infotainment system like the latest Ford Fiesta.